 As for the absolute standings, Georgia’s scores and rankings for market size and innovation capability are the lowest among all the pillars.
 While being ranked so low on the market size dimension should not be that surprising given the size of the country, being ranked 85th on innovation capability should be regarded as both unexpected and alarming.

-The role of innovation and research and development on economic growth are considered critical (Verspagen, 2005; Rosenberg, 2004; Cameron, 1996).
+The role of innovation and research and development on economic growth is considered critical (Verspagen, 2005; Rosenberg, 2004; Cameron, 1996).
 Alongside its direct effect on enhancing growth, innovation has a number of positive spillovers on other economic sectors.
 The gaps that exist in innovation capability are thus important to explore.
 Even though the data provided by GCI 4.0 show that in most innovation indicators Georgia’s scores increased compared to the previous year, the overall ranking remains far from impressive.
 What we can extract from the data is that Georgia’s competitiveness is very low in terms of the diversity of workforce (ranked at 116th place) and the state of cluster development (ranked at 117th place).
 Although this does not mean that Georgia is not improving in these categories, it indicates that other countries are improving even further and faster.

 Although the overall weak performance in market size and innovation capability performance is significant, Georgia’s position is relatively more competitive in the cases of its labor market (31st place) and institutions (40th place).
-The labor market pillar covers all important aspects of hiring and firing practices, wages, labor policies, etc. Thanks to the zero-labor tax rate (1st place), ease of hiring foreign labour (6th place), low redundancy cost (18th place) and ease of hiring and firing practices (21st place), Georgia is performing better than many other countries in this regard.
+The labor market pillar covers all important aspects of hiring and firing practices, wages, labor policies, etc. Thanks to the zero-labor tax rate (1st place), ease of hiring foreign labor (6th place), low redundancy cost (18th place), and ease of hiring and firing practices (21st place), Georgia is performing better than many other countries in this regard.

 Institutional development is another important factor for the country’s competitiveness.
 Institutional frameworks have large and significant effects on the efficiency and growth rate of economies (Scully, 1988).
-Acemoglu and Robinson (2010) argue that the main determinant of differences in prosperity across countries are differences in economic institutions; therefore, one should invest significant resources in understanding the key bottlenecks and complexities facing the institutional development of a country.
+Acemoglu and Robinson (2010) argue that the main determinant of differences in prosperity across countries is differences in economic institutions; therefore, one should invest significant resources in understanding the key bottlenecks and complexities facing the institutional development of a country.
 GCI 4.0 provides assessments for a wide range of factors (a total of 20) affecting institutional quality.
 The factor that provides Georgia its highest ranking (3rd place) is shareholder governance, which measures shareholders’ rights in corporate governance.
 Surprisingly, Kazakhstan is the global leader in that category.
 Other positive developments can be observed in the category burden of government regulation (with Georgia ranked at 10th place).

 For the first time in its long history of country evaluations, with GCI 4.0 the World Economic Forum has introduced a new measure of institutional development – social capital.
 According to the rankings, this area is one of the key weaknesses of Georgia, which is currently ranked in 126th place.
 There are a number of different definitions of the concept of social capital, but Putnam (2000) defines it as the “connections among individuals – social networks and the norms of reciprocity and trustworthiness that arise from them”.
-Social capital is significant as it has a “catalizator” function, accelerating the effectiveness of other production factors.
+Social capital is significant as it has a “catalyzator” function, accelerating the effectiveness of other production factors.
 Thus, the word “capital” in “social capital” highlights the contribution of social networks as assets that produce economic returns and improve wellbeing.